lukaus/Sabacc/README.md

 Star Wars card game.
-Yes, the one Han one the Mellinium Falcon playing.
+Yes, the one Han won the Mellinium Falcon playing.

 Verrry buggy....